Sravan-Apps/securitynotes/sendBeacon_CORS/README.md

 ```
 # Firefox:

-Firefox 35 doesnot use  to send the  Origin Header and have not  treated seadBeacon requests as CORS.
+Firefox 35 does not use  to send the  Origin Header and have not  treated seadBeacon requests as CORS.
 This is equivallent to a POST form submit.

 ### Links:
 https://www.mozilla.org/en-US/security/advisories/mfsa2015-03/